• Skip to content

 You or your partner might be keen to start trying to get pregnant again.
 You might also feel pressure from family, friends or colleagues about trying for another baby.

-It takes time to recover emotionally from a miscarriage.
-And if you were pregnant, you’ll need time to recover physically from miscarriage too.
+But it takes time to recover emotionally from a miscarriage.
+If you were pregnant, you’ll need time to recover physically from the miscarriage.

 Causes of miscarriage